tonaljs/tonal/packages/note/README.md

 <a name="module_Note.midi"></a>

 ## `Note.midi(note)` ⇒ <code>Integer</code>
-Get the note midi number
+Get the note midi number.
+It always return a number between 0 and 127
-(an alias of tonal-midi `toMidi` function)

 **Kind**: static method of [<code>Note</code>](#module_Note)
 **Returns**: <code>Integer</code> - the midi number or null if not valid pitch